How to Find a Bluetooth Device Out of Range

 How far is "out of range" really?

-In open space: 20-30m for most earbuds, up to 50m for Class 1 speakers and over-ear headphones.
+In open space: 20–30 meters for most earbuds, up to 50 meters for Class 1 speakers and over-ear headphones.
 Indoors through walls and furniture: usually half that.
-Through metal (car body, appliance, safe) can drop to under 2m.
+Through metal (car body, appliance, safe) can drop to under 2 meters.
+So "out of range" is rarely a giant distance — it is most often the device sitting one wall, one closed bag, or one piece of furniture too far away.

 Is there a way to boost Bluetooth range?

-Not from the app side — Bluetooth output power is fixed in the radio hardware.
-The practical tactic is to reduce obstacles: move to the same floor, open doors, face the area where you suspect the device is.
+Not from the app side — Bluetooth output power is fixed in the radio hardware on both your phone and the lost device.
+The practical tactic is to reduce obstacles: move to the same floor, open interior doors, hold your phone away from your body (your torso attenuates 2.4 GHz noticeably), and face the area where you suspect the device is.
+Each of those changes can add 5–10 dBm of effective signal headroom, which often turns "not detected" into a usable lock.

 The device was in range, then dropped — what happened?

-Three likely causes: battery died, someone moved it, or it went behind a significant obstacle (closed into a bag, drawer, car boot).
-A sudden drop is almost always a physical event, not interference.
+Three likely causes, in order of frequency: (1) battery died — the device stopped transmitting, (2) someone moved it physically further than ~10 meters, or (3) it went behind a significant obstacle (closed into a bag, drawer, car boot, drying-clothes pile).
+A sudden, clean drop is almost always a physical event, not radio interference.

 Related Guides